A point spread is simply a bet on the margin of victory. It's the most popular bet type in basketball and football.

 How Are Point Spreads Calculated & Made?

-We could write another 5,000 words about how point spreads are truly made, but in the simplest terms, it’s a 3-step process.
+We could write another 5,000 words about how point spreads are truly made, but in the simplest terms, it’s a three-step process.

 What Does Covering the Spread Mean?

-If the Jets (+13.5) lost by 13 points or fewer, or won the game, they covered the spread.
+If the Bengals lost by five points or fewer, or won the game, they covered the spread.

 Buying points is another way to help cover the spread.
 When you buy points, you either pay a more expensive price or get a reduced payout on your bet.